Encapsule/onm/src/core/README.md

 - Introspection back to "address space map" meta-data by URI.
 - Observing changes to JSON resources by URI and filter predicate.

+Used together and consistently in derived JavaScript, these facilities provide a holistic conceptual and runtime framework for dealing complex, heterogeneous, distributed JSON data sets.
+That's kind of hard to do well now.
+So, I hope this helps you out.

 ## Overview

 _This document provides a terse overview of core concepts embodied in onm, explains how these concepts relate to one another, and map to core subsystem code._